Shayan-H20/IG-Trading-Historical-Data/README.md

 > **Of course, this is assuming you only care about data during a given time interval and given days of the week.**

-You can of course still get every data point available by simply keeping the time portion above the same for both `startDate` and `endDate`.
+You can of course still get every data point available by simply keeping the time portion above the same for both `start_date` and `end_date`.

 ## API key usage